biroue10/ecoapp/README.md

   Total Power Consumption = (Number of CPUs * CPU Power Consumption) + Memory Power Consumption + (Number of GPUs * GPU Power Consumption) / 1000
   ```

 - **Carbon Intensity Consideration**: EcoAppMeter will also ask the user to enter the ISO code (in capital letters) of the country where the app is running.
-It will use a geographical map API to fetch the carbon intensity of that country.
+It will use a Electricity Maps API to fetch the carbon intensity of that country.
 The app will then multiply the power consumption by the carbon intensity before rendering the result.
 - **Display Results**: React will render the name of the application along with the adjusted power consumption considering the carbon intensity and the time the app consumes the power in hours.

 ## Getting Started